-The schedule is drawn up at the beginning of the school year and remains the same throughout the year.
-Changes may occasionally be necessary and the school will keep families informed via Magister and Bulletins.
+The schedule is drawn up at the beginning of the school year and generally remains the same throughout the year.
+Changes may occasionally be necessary and the school will keep families informed via Magister and bulletins.
 The student timetable, which is available on Magister, shows the day of the week, lesson hour, the subject abbreviation, the teacher abbreviation and the classroom where the lesson will take place.

-Each lesson lasts for 50 minutes; this includes a five minute gap between lessons to ensure a smooth change.
+Each lesson lasts for 45 minutes; followed by a five minute gap between lessons to ensure a smooth change.
 Students must be punctual to all lessons as expected within the Dutch Attendance Regulations.